halfbaked/grails-eco-resources/README.md

 To add eco template files to your grails project:

-* Install the plugin ( I have yet to add it to the Plugin Portal )
+* Install the plugin (adding to your BuildConfig is best)
 * Actually add the eco tempalte files to your project.
 I placed mine adjacent to the js folder in eco.
 * Reference your eco files in your ApplicationResources file (or where ever your defining your resources)